subham9499/OpenLANE-Workshop/README.md

   ![](/images/6.png)

 ### Prepare Design
-Prep is used to make file structure for our design.
+`prep -design <design_name>` is used to make file structure for our design.

+This command merges the cell LEF and technology LEF information and name sit as `merge.lef` 1.Cell LEF - Provids the user with information about the standard cells.
+2.Tech LEF - Contains layer definitons and a set of restricted design rules.

 To set this up do:

 ![](/images/8.png)

+To create folder with custom name, use this command -> `prep -design <design_name> -tag <folder_name>` .Note that using thsi command doesn't overwrite the already existing folder with the same name.
+To overwrite the folder use the command -> `prep -design <design_name> -tag <folder_name> -overwrite`

-After running this look in the openlane/design/picro32a folder and you will see runs folder being created.
+After running this look in the `openlane/design/picorv32a` folder and you will see runs folder being created.
 Inside the runs folder we will have a folder with the present date and inside it we have these folders :
   ![](/images/7.png)

 The config.tcl file shown in this folder contains all the parameters used by OpenLANE for this specific run.

 ### Synthesis

-To run synthesis type '%run_synthesis'.
+To run synthesis type `%run_synthesis`.Yosys and abc are the tools used in the OpenLANE flow for synthesis.
 Now open sysnthesis folder under reports:
 ![](/images/9.png)

 yosys_2.stat.rpt folder is the one we use for calculating buffer ratio ,flop ratio etc.